Obese patients stuck in Middlemore Hospital because there is nowhere suitable for discharge

 The DHB's chief medical officer, Gloria Johnson, said the morbidly obese patients already had complicated medical conditions and many need costly and time-consuming modifications to their homes.

-"We've become the default place were people end up having to essentially stay for months and months on end ... whilst we are attempting to find a suitable place in the community for them to move to," she said.
+"We've become the default place where people end up having to essentially stay for months and months on end ... whilst we are attempting to find a suitable place in the community for them to move to," she said.

 Private facilities may not have enough staff, space or special equipment or may not have reinforced floors or wide enough doors.